-Phytic acid is a compound that can be found in certain cereals, nuts, legumes and oils.
+Phytic acid is a compound that can be found in certain cereals, nuts, legumes, and oils.
 This substance binds to micronutrients, such as zinc and iron, preventing their absorption.
-Overusing foods high in phytic acid can lead to iron and zinc deficiencies, resulting in anaemia, growth stagnation and impaired immune functions.
+Overusing foods high in phytic acid can lead to iron and zinc deficiencies, resulting in anemia, growth stagnation, and impaired immune functions.

 Almonds tend to be higher in phytic acid when compared to walnuts (21).

 Aflatoxins are a family of toxins that are carcinogenic for the liver tissue.
 These toxins are produced by fungi that can grow on diseased crops.

 To avoid exposure to aflatoxins, discolored, moldy, and shriveled nuts should be discarded.

 |Rich in vitamins|